kwashio/filling_missing_path/README.md

-This directory contains datasets and implementations of baseline models and our methods used in our papers.
+This directory contains datasets and implementations of baseline models and our methods used in our papers [Filling Missing Paths: Modeling Co-occurrences of Word Pairs and Dependency Paths for Recognizing Lexical Semantic Relations][1].
 We used python 3.6.1.
 These codes require chainer==2.1.0, sklearn, numpy,  spacy==1.9.0, and h5py.
 This software includes the work that is distributed in the Apache License 2.0.

 --------------------------------------------------------------------------------------------------------------------
-Usage
+# Usage
 Please follow the process below.

 1. Prepare GloVe.
 Please download 50-d GloVe from https://nlp.stanford.edu/projects/glove/, and put glove.6B.50d.txt into /work and run glove_process.py